rickbenavidez/ruby_llm/docs/_core_features/chat.md

 puts response.content
 ```

-RubyLLM handles converting the image source into the format required by the specific provider API.
+RubyLLM automatically handles image encoding and formatting for each provider's API.
+Local images are read and encoded as needed, while URLs are passed directly when supported by the provider.

 ### Working with Audio

-Provide audio file paths to audio-capable models (like `gpt-4o-audio-preview`).
+Audio-capable models can transcribe speech, analyze audio content, and answer questions about what they hear.
+Currently, models like `gpt-4o-audio-preview` support audio input.

 ```ruby
 chat = RubyLLM.chat(model: 'gpt-4o-audio-preview') # Use an audio-capable model